I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for 15 years.

 You won’t be just a number.

 I will be in our private Facebook group daily (minus most weekends and holiday), to check-in on you.
-And you will have access to me for live Q&A calls twice per month!

 In the end, the End Picky Eating method will save you countless hours of fighting with your kids at the table, worry and stress.
 And it will help establish a healthy relationship with food (and each other!) for your whole family.